Backup retention policy: writing it down saves arguments

 Where client expectations diverge from your actual data recovery SLAs

 The 28-day assumption is almost universal.
-Clients hear “daily backups” and conclude they can recover anything from the past month.
+Clients hear “daily backups” and assume they can recover anything from the past month.
 The actual default for many common tools sits at 7 days.
 AWS RDS, for example, defaults to a 7-day retention window when you create a DB instance through the console.
 Power Platform non-production environments default to 7 days.
 If you never discussed the retention window explicitly, the client filled in the gap with their own number.

 Getting RPO and RTO out of the contract and into the config